 Slightly more fun than a barrel of well-armed and recently provoked monkeys ...

-Listen to your gut but don't make any rash decisions on poker sites canada as those choices may lead to you losing all of your chips!
+Listen to your gut but don't make any rash decisions on Canadian poker sites as those choices may lead to you losing all of your chips!

 ENTRY #001: What if the current city council is in fact the worst one ever?
 The citizens of London might be best served to look away from a series of scandals and missteps and focus on the fact that there are no competing interests ... only OUR interests.

 Wednesday, Jun.
 12, 2013

 THE FONTANA 8: A broad impact despite being possibly narrow minded.

 As I write this there are only 503 days remaining until London's next municipal election on October 27, 2014.
 Of course, I don’t mean to sound flippant or diminishing as it is well understood that for many here that date cannot some quick enough.

 The current council were sworn into office in December, 2010 innocently enough with an eclectic group in almost every facet imaginable – experience, political leanings, background ... the list goes on.
 Little did we know what we were in for - the ‘Fontana 8’ really began to have a deep and lasting impact on not only our current city, but also our future, thanks to a slim, but in their minds omnipotent, council majority.
 Sure, it appears to have fallen apart as of late with little hopes of reforming, but let us not forget Dale Henderson’s assessment as recently as December 2012: “I’m one of the eight people who is running this city and leading it ahead.
 (We) are doing a great job.”